-In this section, we present our empirical evaluation of the proposed algorithms utilizing BURAQ hardware and Radix-Trie software-based rule-processing platforms.
+In this section, we present our empirical evaluation of the proposed algorithms utilizing BURAQ hardware and Radix-Trie software based rule-processing platforms.
 We begin by discussing the rule-set sizes created by the algorithms that have a direct implication on running costs of the algorithms.
 We then map the algorithms on BURAQ platform and demonstrate their accuracies in its context.
-This is followed by a discussion on the effects of tuning Zoom-Ratio parameter toward the accuracy and detection latencies of the solutions.
-We next evaluate the algorithms on software platform and analyze the latencies that contribute in both hardware- and software-mapped solutions.
+This is followed by a discussion on the effects of tuning Zoom-Ratio parameter towards the accuracy and detection latencies of the solutions.
+We next evaluate the algorithms on software platform and analyze the latencies that contribute in both hardware and software mapped solutions.
 Finally, we apply our algorithms to a distributed measurement framework and demonstrate its effectiveness in isolating distributed anomalies.

-The experiments are performed using a PC-based workstation on Intel Core i7 Q740 Quad-core processor running at 1.73 GHz and having 4 GB memory.
-The BURAQ's rule-processing engine is mapped on a Xilinx Virtex-II Pro FPGA, XCV2VP30, running at 100 MHz, and employing N=169 parallel sockets.
-The rule composition and results analysis is performed at the PC-based controller, which is connected with the processing-engine over Ethernet.
-The complete system setup is shown in Fig. 5(a).
-Unless stated otherwise, the experiment is based on default values for threshold $\theta=1\%$ , zoom ratio $\Phi=2$ , and measurement interval $\delta=1$ s.
+The experiments are performed using a PC based workstation on Intel Core i7 Q740 Quad-core processor running at 1.73-GHz and having 4 GB memory.
+The BURAQ's ruleprocessing engine is mapped on a Xilinx Virtex-II Pro FPGA, XCV2VP30, running at 100-MHz, and employing N = 169parallel sockets.
+The rule composition and results analysis is performed at the PC based controller, that is connected with the processing-engine over Ethernet.
+The complete system setup is shown in Figure 5(a).
+Unless stated otherwise, the experiment are based on default values for threshold $\theta = 1\%$ , Zoom Ratio $\Phi = 2$ , and measurement interval $\delta = 1$ s.